JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

 }
 ```

-This is the Gradle Kotlin build script, which contains a list of the dependencies required for our application.
+This is the Gradle Kotlin build script, which contains a list of the dependencies required for the application.

-The Gradle file is pretty much standard for Spring Boot.
+The Gradle file is standard for Spring Boot, but also contains necessary Kotlin dependencies, including [kotlin-spring](all-open-plugin.md#spring-support) Gradle plugin.
-The only differences are the structure layout for source folders for Kotlin, the required Kotlin dependencies and the `kotlin-spring` Gradle plugin (CGLIB proxies used for example for `@Configuration` and `@Bean` processing require open classes).

 ## Explore the Spring Boot application